 Create an Ideal/Future State VSM

-We've identified that we have quite a lot of waste in the form of wait time to deal with, but how do we do that?
-What we really need here is a vision of what we want our production process to look like - an ideal state.
+You have identified that there is quite a lot of waste in the current VSM in the form of wait time to deal with, but what to do now?
+What you really need here is a vision of what you want your production process to look like - an ideal state.

 This future VSM is your immediate goal.
 It's the plan you'll be working toward to see new results within the next quarter.
 It can sometimes help to bring in an outside expert to help build this new map, and it's very important to communicate with senior management to make sure the future vision is agreed upon.

-- Kanban systems might remove the need for unnecessary planning and scheduling
+- Use of Kanban systems might remove the need for unnecessary planning and scheduling

-- On your ideal/future state VSM, use the Kaizen burst symbol to illustrate where improvements can be made
+- Use the Kaizen burst symbol to illustrate where improvements can be made

 - Look into other Lean methods to help improve production